Justin Houston: 2014

-2015 season
+2015

 On March 3, 2015, the Chiefs placed a non-exclusive franchise tag, worth $13.195 million, on Houston, meaning that he could negotiate with other teams, but the Chiefs had the right to match any offer, or receive two first-round picks as compensation.
 On July 15, 2015, hours before the deadline for long-term deals on franchise players, the Chiefs signed Houston to a six-year contract worth $101 million.
 The deal included $52.5 million in guarantees.
 He started 11 games in 2015 before suffering a knee injury in Week 12 and missed the final five games of the regular season.
 The injury was believed to just be a hyperextension; unfortunately, it required surgery on the ACL.
 Despite the injury, Houston was named to his fourth straight Pro Bowl and was ranked 26th by his fellow players on the NFL Top 100 Players of 2016.

-2016 season
+2016

 Houston began the season on the physically unable to perform list after having ACL surgery in February.
 One month after the regular season started, he was activated for a three-week practice period.
 At the end of the period, the Chiefs had to activate him or place him on injured reserve.
 At the end of the period, the Chiefs chose to activate him.
 The first game after he was activated to the active roster, the Chiefs placed him on their inactive list for the game.
 Houston finally saw his first game action against the Tampa Bay Buccaneers in Week 11, easing into things with just two tackles.
 He then turned in a dominant performance against the Denver Broncos in Week 12, finishing the game with 10 tackles and three sacks, one of which forced a fumble and resulted in a safety.
 He finished the 2016 season only playing five games, recording 21 tackles and four sacks.
 Despite missing most of the season, Houston was still ranked 76th by his peers on the NFL Top 100 Players of 2017.

-2018 season
+2018

 Houston finished the 2018 regular season with 37 tackles, nine sacks, five forced fumbles, and one interception, playing 12 games.

 On March 10, 2019, Houston was released by the Chiefs after eight seasons.
 The Chiefs attempted to trade Houston, but were unable to find someone willing to make the trade.

 Indianapolis Colts

+2019

 On March 21, 2019, Houston signed a two-year, $24 million contract with the Indianapolis Colts.